waggle-sensor/sage-nrp-image-search/benchmarking/kubernetes/INQUIRE/README.md

 make get
 ```

-Results are also stored in the `inquire-weav-results-pvc` PVC.
+Results are also stored in the `inquire-results-pvc` PVC.

 ### Status